 PLA is the most commonly used filament in fused deposition modeling (FDM) 3D printers.
 It’s affordable, readily available, and easy to print.
 However, it lacks the mechanical strength for use under load-bearing conditions compared to PLA+.
 PLA+ is an augmented version of PLA.
-PLA+ contains additives and modifiers that make it stronger and tougher, with better layer-to-layer adhesion than conventional PLA.
-While those additives make for a more useful material, they also make PLA+ more expensive.
+PLA+ contains additives and modifiers that enhance its strength and toughness, resulting in improved layer-to-layer adhesion compared to conventional PLA.

 This article will dive deeper into the differences between PLA and PLA+, and present you with comparisons of the two materials to help you understand which material is best for your project.